Oyl-Wallet/alkanes-contract-indexer/README.md

 # Poll interval for metashrew height (ms); default 2000
 POLL_INTERVAL_MS=2000

 # Optional: start height for historical catch-up.
-If unset, starts from tip
+# - If set: a catch-up coordinator will process sequentially from this height (or
+#   the last persisted progress) up to the current tip.
+The coordinator starts
+#   only after the poller has initialized tip and refreshed pools.
+# - If unset: no catch-up is performed; the poller immediately processes the
+#   current tip on startup and then continues with subsequent blocks.
 #START_HEIGHT=800000

 # Required: Factory contract ID for AMM pools discovery